 Driveway width and radius can be used in combination to create good driveway operation.
 Generally, a wide driveway can be used in combination with a small radius or flare to achieve similar operations.
-The following guidance shows combinations of width and radius that provide for the entering passenger vehicle at approximately 10 mph to enter without encroaching on an outbound driveway vehicle.
-The paved shoulder (Exhibit 14) effectively provides extra radius as shown in Section 2.3, Effective Radius.
+The guidance that follows are combinations of width and radius that provide for the entering passenger vehicle at approximately 10 mph to enter without encroaching on an outbound driveway vehicle.
+The paved shoulder (Exhibit 14) provides extra effective radius as shown in Section 2.3, Effective Radius.
 For driveways with expected volumes of less than 20 per day (a single home or duplex), it may not be necessary to design for "the no encroachment standard" with an outbound vehicle.

 Excessive width can be a problem to both drivers and pedestrians.
-If a driveway is over 36 ft wide, pavement markings or channelization is generally needed to help guide the driver to the appropriate portion of the driveway.
+If a driveway is over 36 ft width, pavement markings or channelization is generally needed to help guide the driver to the appropriate portion of the driveway.